Use the MERGE statement to select rows from one or

 on Merging into a View You cannot

-when updating a view.
+specify DEFAULT when updating a view.

 The error_logging_clause has the same

-behavior in a MERGE
+behavior in a MERGE statement as in

-statement.
+an INSERT statement.
 Refer to

-statement error_logging_clause for more
+the INSERT statement error_logging_clause for more

 information.